· ·

 Instructions

-• Take your 2 ivy stems and insert their stems close together near the top of wreath.
+• Take your 2 ivy stems and insert them close together near the top of the wreath.

 • Fluff out your ivy as desired, stretching the longer tendrils down the wreath for a natural look.

-• Now tuck moss in various places to fill the wreath out.
+• Now, tuck moss in various places to fill out the wreath.

-• Hang your new wreath were desired and enjoy!
+• Hang your new wreath where desired and enjoy!

 Make an Ivy Wreath